Blaizzy/mlx-embeddings/docs/Manpage.md

 Homebrew is the easiest and most flexible way to install the UNIX tools Apple didn't include with macOS.
-It can also install software not packaged for your Linux distribution without requiring `sudo`.
+It can also install software not packaged for your Linux distribution to your home directory without requiring `sudo`.

 ## TERMINOLOGY